mhallin/graphql_ppx/README.md

 }
 ```

-**Note**: If you want to use this, make sure to read the limitations at the
-bottom of this readme first!

-### Upgrading from older versions

-The OPAM package `graphql_ppx` is no longer needed.
-If you've used an earlier
-version of this PPX you can safely remove this package.

 ## Examples

 If you add a field that does not exist, you'll get a compiler error on the exact